quodlibetor/git-instafix/README.md

 ## Installation

+You can install the latest version with curl:

+    curl --proto '=https' --tlsv1.2 -LsSf https://github.com/quodlibetor/git-instafix/releases/latest/download/git-instafix-installer.sh | sh

-If you're on macos or linux and using homebrew you should be able to do:
+If you're on MacOS you can use homebrew:

     brew install quodlibetor/git-tools/git-instafix